Key Facts About Homelessness

 Being mixed race - my father was Jamaican and my mother English – the challenges I faced in my early in life were difficult to deal with at times, but with the love of my parents and constant good advice made me strong and I turned out to be a very proud individual.

 I started working when I was 16 after leaving school and had never been out of work until last year.
 I led a life with plenty of money, doing whatever I wanted to do, travelling to many different countries.
-Life has been sweet and I enjoyed it until I was made redundant in May 2009.
+Life has been sweet and I enjoyed it until I was made redundant in May.

 I was renting a 2-bed garden flat, and my redundancy package ran out while I was still looking for work.
 So I moved out and rented a studio.
-The council told me to get a tenancy agreement from my landlord [for housing benefit] – he refused and told me to get out.
+The council told me to get a tenancy agreement from my landlord (for housing benefit) – he refused and told me to get out.

 I was blind as I had never been in this situation before.
 I spent weeks being told to go here, there, and everywhere.
 I became very depressed.
 My doctor put me on anti-depressants – I was suicidal, I had nowhere to go.
 I slept at different places and always had the car full of my life.

-Things got so low in November 2009 that I took an overdose and was hospitalised.
+Things got so low in November that I took an overdose and was hospitalised.
 Thank goodness I am still here as it was a stupid thing to do, but my mind was not in its right frame.

-2010 arrived and everything has changed.
-I am in full-time work in an ongoing temp role in the City, a place I love to work.
-I know a lot of people and shops around there.
+The new year arrived and everything has changed.
+I am in full-time work in an on-going temp role in the City, a place I love to work.
+I know a lot of people and shops around there.I am going to see my bank in the City to see if they can help me with my debt situation.

 All my stuff is still in storage but I can now afford the monthly payments.
 I have started saving a little each week and in a few months will be able to afford a deposit on my own flat.
 I am still living out of suitcases and staying with other friends and family from time to time but mostly I am staying at my brother’s and sleeping on his couch.

-I want to say a huge thank you to the services that have supported me, and to all the other kind souls I met along the way that showed me kindness and made me strong.
+I want to say a huge thank you to the homelessness services that have supported me, and to all the other kind souls I met along the way that showed me kindness and made me strong.

 Elayne